v-jerkin/hooverbot/README.md

  The document contains instructions for setting up the Azure services used by the demo and building and deploying your own copy of the bot.

-**NOTE:** The Hoover Bot is a technology demonstration designed solely to illustrate specific uses of Microsoft's technology.
+**NOTE** The Hoover Bot is a technology demonstration designed solely to illustrate specific uses of Microsoft's technology.
 It is not intended to be a production-ready application.

 ## Prerequisites